|U.S. Government Launches Consumer Loan Locator: GovLoans.gov and Benefit Finder: Benefits.gov - COVID-19: Paycheck Protection Program|

 To know how much working capital a given company needs in order to sustain its operations and remain in the black, an owner needs to have a thorough understanding of how his business functions and flows in a financial sense.
 How fast are sales of inventory or services turned into actual cash assets?
 And how fast does cash, in turn, go towards any debts the company may have?
 This accounts for a cycle in your working capital known as “turnover rates” when it comes to any regular, re-occurring debt owed or received.
 Turnover rate allows you to calculate (to an approximate degree) your needs in terms of working capital, allowing you to work out the amount of inventory you currently possess in stock, the amount of time it takes customers to remit payment to you, and the deadline before debt you own is due to vendors or creditors.
 Once this has all been worked out, you will finally have a true grasp on what exactly your working capital is.

-So, how does a company go about acquiring working capital after all of that?
+So, how does a company go about acquiring a working capital loan after all of that?
 Well, the main way is to establish business practices and an in-demand product or service that ensures a regular and steady flow of income; this will ensure that your profits exceed your expenses, paving the way to ample working capital.
 But, short of that, there is what’s known as a "business line of credit".
 Sometimes, through no fault of a company owner, profits can temporarily ebb and flow via a number of factors, be they due to the economy, seasonal needs, or anything else.
 To help a company get over that hump while they edge their way back to a profitable state, they can work out an arrangement with a bank or other lending institution on a loan; however, unlike a traditional loan where the money is given to the borrower in full up-front, a business line of credit establishes a maximum amount of money upon which a company can draw upon and repay at will in order to meet the daily financial obligations of doing regular business.

 An advantage of a business line of credit is that there are no large fees or heavy interest rates that one would normally associate with a corporate credit card; instead, companies work out fixed payments with a lender that are calculated by an adjustable market-based interest rate, and the amount of the loan can often be paid off in full at any time without any early payment penalties.
 The company only borrows however much they need from the pre-determined amount, and thus only has to reimburse the lender for however much they have taken.As you can see, working capital – regardless of how it’s acquired, be it through effective business practices, the occasional use of a businesses line of credit, or a combination of the two – is the driving force behind any successful company.